MAF Training stands for Maximum Aerobic Function Training.

-If any of the following resonates with you then MAF training might be right for you:
+If any of the following resonates with you then read on as MAF training might be right for you:

 I have been running consistently for several years now but up until I started MAF training I noticed that I seemed to be getting frequent injuries whether it was my Achilles or my IT band or something else.